CreativeCodingLab/TextAnnotationGraphs/README.md

 npm install git+https://github.com/CreativeCodingLab/TextAnnotationGraphs.git
 ```

-After installation, you can run the TAG demo using `npm run demo` and directing your browser to `localhost:8080`.

 ## Usage

 To use TAG with your own applications, first include the library in your script: